 1. Market strategies to generate income

-Looks at where our analysis of market conditions differs from others as it identifies opportunities that offer greatest value.
+Looks at where our analysis of market conditions differs from what others believe to identify the opportunities that offer greatest value.

 2. Opportunistic strategies to find short-term value

-Focuses on identifying opportunities created by the actions of other market participants, such as over-reaction to short-term events.
+Focuses on identifying value, especially opportunities created by the actions of other market participants, for example over-reaction to short-term events.

 3. Risk-reducing strategies to preserve capital and returns

-Aim to add returns in difficult market conditions by seeking to identify strategies that make money if near-term market predictions don’t play out.
+Aims to add returns in difficult market conditions, also seeking to identify strategies that make money if near-term market predictions don’t play out.